-- When cupcakes are cool, place a spoonful of ganache onto each cupcake and smooth with the back of a spoon or an offset spatula.
+- When cupcakes are filled, place a spoonful of ganache onto each cupcake and smooth with the back of a spoon or an offset spatula.

-- Melt the white chocolate and place into a piping bag fitted with a small round tip or into a plastic baggie with a tiny cut in the corner of the bag.
+- Melted White Chocolate: Melt the white chocolate and place into a piping bag fitted with a small round tip or into a plastic baggie with a tiny cut in the corner of the bag.
 Write or decorate on the top of each chocolate covered cupcake.

-- Store in an airtight container in the refrigerator.
+- Store leftovers in an airtight container in the refrigerator.
 Makes 12-14 cupcakes.

 - Combine chocolate and coconut milk in a heat-safe bowl and place over a small pot of boiling water.
 Stir mixture continuously until chocolate is melted and smooth.
 Turn off the heat and cover to keep chocolate warm until needed.